How to assess a planning application when there are protected plants, fungi or lichens on or near a proposed development site.

 - moving plants to a new location, but only as a last resort

-For more information on mitigation plans and compensation measures, read the planners guide for protected species and development: advice for local planning authorities.
+You can find more information on mitigation plans and compensation measures in the guidance on protected species and development: advice for local planning authorities.

 Planning and licence conditions

-If the proposal is likely to affect an EPS plant, the developer must apply for an EPS mitigation licence.
+If the proposal is likely to affect a EPS plant, the developer must apply for a EPS mitigation licence.

 Before you can grant planning permission, you must:

-- make sure any mitigation or compensation conditions you impose do not conflict with the requirements of a mitigation licence
+- make sure any mitigation or compensation conditions you impose are not likely to conflict with the requirements of a wildlife licence

-- be confident that Natural England will issue a licence
+- be confident that Natural England will grant a wildlife licence

 To meet your biodiversity duty, you should suggest ways for the developer to: